Count and cofactor matroids of highly connected graphs

 Let ${\cal M} = (E,r)$ be a matroid with rank function $r$ and let $k$ be a positive integer.
 We say that a bipartition $(E_1,E_2)$ of $E$ is a {\it vertical $k$-separation} of $\mathcal{M}$ if $r(E_1), r(E_2) \geq k$ and holds.
 In this case $r(E_i) < r(E)$ for $i=1,2$.
 The \emph{vertical connectivity} of $\mathcal{M}$ is defined to be the smallest integer $k$ for which ${\cal M}$ has a vertical $k$-separation.
 If ${\cal M}$ has no vertical separations at all, then we define its vertical connectivity to be $r(E)$.
 We say that ${\cal M}$ is {\it vertically $k$-connected} if its vertical connectivity is at least $k$.

+An element $e\in E$ is a {\it bridge} in ${\cal M}$ if $r(E-\{e\})=r(E)-1$ holds.
 We say that a matroid ${\cal M}$ on ground set $E$ is {\it connected} if $|E|\geq 2$ and ${\cal M}$ is loopless and vertically $2$-connected.
-In particular, a connected matroid cannot contain any bridges, since if $f \in E$ is a bridge then $(\{f\}, E-f)$ forms a vertical $1$-separation.
+In particular, a connected matroid cannot contain any bridges, since if $f \in E$ is a bridge, then $(\{f\}, E-\{f\})$ forms a vertical $1$-separation.
 The maximal connected submatroids of a matroid ${\cal M}$ are pairwise disjoint and the sum of their ranks is equal to the rank of ${\cal M}$.
 They are called the {\it components} of ${\cal M}$.
 We say that a component is \emph{trivial} if it has a single element (which is necessarily a bridge), and \emph{nontrivial} otherwise.